Li's field: Scientific reason

-Survey

-In an impromptu survey conducted by Observatory Chief Shun Chi Ming at a student forum in 2014, about 20% of approximately 100 students in attendance say they believe Li's Field exists.

 Cultural references

 Li's force field has been mentioned in local cultural media, and has been the subject of many Internet memes.

 "Gambling wall" in Macau

-A similar urban legend spread in Macau after Tropical Storm Nida (2016), when the Macao Meteorological and Geophysical Bureau (SMG) only issued a No. 3 typhoon signal (despite it reaching the standards of a No. 8).
-Some residents believed the SMG did so because the issuance of a No. 8 signal would affect the opening hours of casinos (which represent Macau's largest industry), leading them to joke that there was a "妮妲" (literally: "gambling wall") which protected Macau from typhoons, much like Li's field.
+A similar urban legend spread in Macau after Tropical Storm Nida (2016), when the Macao Meteorological and Geophysical Bureau (SMG) only issued a No. 3 typhoon signal, despite it reaching the standards of a No. 8.
+Some residents believed the SMG did so because the issuance of a No. 8 signal would affect the opening hours of casinos (which represent Macau's largest industry), leading them to joke that there was a "賭牆" (literally: "gambling wall", homophonous in Cantonese with 賭場 "casino") which protected Macau from typhoons, much like Li's field.